winternet-studio/flightsim-aircraft-panel/README.md

 JUST INCOMPLETE NOTES SO FAR.

 - ...set up FSUIPC and FSUIPC WebSocker Server...
+	- do we need to manually add/adjust hVar files in FSUIPC HvarFiles folder?
+See also https://forum.simflight.com/topic/90512-best-way-to-make-browser-interface-with-fsuipc/page/3/#comments
 - To overlay eg. the G1000 displays on your panels click on the display in MSFS while holding down the Alt-Gr key (the Alt key on the **right** side of your keyboard).
 The window will now pop out and your can move it where you want.
 Keep in mind that you can only do this if you have your panels on the same computer as your flight simulator.
 	- To have the displays show on top of your panel we need to make the Flight Simulator windows top-most and remove title bar
 		- Use command line program [NirCmd](https://www.nirsoft.net/utils/nircmd.html) (no installation)
 			- Resize and position your windows before running these commands.
 Otherwise the settings will be canceled.
 			- Run command to set top-most:
 				- `nircmd.exe win settopmost process FlightSimulator.exe 1`
+					- NO LONGER WORKS?!
+WELL MAYBE IT DOES AFTERALL...!
+Maybe recommend this instead: https://github.com/hawkeye-stan/msfs-popout-panel-manager
 			- Run command to remove title bar:
 				- `nircmd.exe win -style process FlightSimulator.exe 0x00400000`